4 public policy program scholarships for City Year alumni

 University of Colorado Denver | School of Public Affairs

 The University of Colorado Denver School of Public Affairs is a top-ranked national school dedicated to developing the next general of leaders in public service and criminal justice professions.
-In partnership with City Year, the university awards one 25% tuition scholarship each year to a member of the City Year community for an accelerated Master of Public Administration.
+In partnership with City Year, the university awards up to two 25% tuition scholarships each year to members of the City Year community for an accelerated Master of Public Administration.
 The same tuition rate applies for both in-state and out-of-state students admitted to the accelerated program, who join a small cohort of 20 participants that foster a community of scholar-practitioners.

 Carnegie Mellon University | Heinz College of Information Systems and Public Policy

-Heinz College at Carnegie Melon ranks as one of the world’s top public affairs graduate schools.
+The Heinz College at Carnegie Mellon University ranks as one of the world’s top public affairs graduate schools.
 Heinz College, based in Pittsburg, has a 50-year history of developing leaders in the public policy sphere and its program is dedicated to solving issues at the intersection between people, policy and technology.
-City Year alumni admitted to the Master of Science in Public Policy and Management program (MSPPM) are awarded a minimum 50% tuition reduction scholarship.
+All City Year alums admitted to any program within the Heinz College are awarded a minimum 50% tuition reduction scholarship.

 Want to learn more about serving with City Year?
 Connect with us today: